Razz/Configr8/README.md

 #### To-do
 + the ability to modify `tmpl.Delims`
-+ reflect json into `DataMap` for use in a template
 + panic handiling
-+ error handling
 + linting (nice to have, might be more work than worth)